Gigaspaces/xap-docs/site/content/xap/12.2/overview/overview.markdown

 # Applications and Microservices
 Applications deployed on GigaSpaces XAP are very much like JEE distributed server-side applications.
 Each application is composed of one or more scalable modules, and contains one or more business logic code components, domain model objects (entries), in-memory data storage, messaging, and event processing code.

 A module in SBA is called a [Processing Unit]({{% latestjavaurl%}}/the-processing-unit-overview.html).
 This is the smallest unit for cross-cluster scaling.
-In technical details, a Processing Unit is a collection of classes and a configuration file, packaged as a single unit of scale.
+From a technical standpoint, a Processing Unit is a collection of classes and a configuration file, packaged as a single unit of scale.

 **Processing Unit**: